igneous-labs/inf-1.5/docs/v2/README.md

 Special-cases:

 - Swaps that add or remove liquidity, changing the INF supply.
-Instead of comparing `end_total_sol_value` with `start_sol_value`, an increment = fee charged by the swap will be added directly since swaps are enforced to only ever result in a gain to the pool.
+Instead of comparing `end_total_sol_value` with `start_sol_value`, an increment = fee charged by the swap will be added directly.
 - EndRebalance.
 Instead of comparing `end_total_sol_value` with `start_sol_value`, `end_total_sol_value` is compared with the `old_total_sol_value` stored in the `RebalanceRecord` instead.

 #### Deferred Minting Of Protocol Fees